itenium-be/blog-posts/javascript/2019-03-21-starify-github-links.md

 desc: >
   Automatically add Github stars badges to all Github project links.
   Runs automatically on google, stackoverflow and github.
-Activate with Control + Alt + G on any other webpage.
+Activate with Alt + Shift + S on any other webpage.
 img:
   url: starify-github-links.png
   origin: https://github.com/sindresorhus/awesome-nodejs#mad-science